omkarcloud/botasaurus/docs/docs/browser-and-task-config.md

 `output_filename`
 File name you want to save the putput returned from run.

+`close_on_crash`
+A boolean value that specifies whether to close the browser window on crash or not.
+Default value is `False` meaning that it will prompt the user to press enter to close the browser.

 ### Good Config for Bot Creation Tasks is